These places in America are known for holding raucous parties on March 17.

-But where is the best place to spend your St Patrick’s Day?
-Is it the tourist favorites of New York, Chicago or Boston or should we be looking outside the box if we want to make sure we have the best St Paddy’s Day possible in 2018?
+Where is the best place to spend your St Patrick’s Day?
+Is it the tourist favorites of New York, Chicago or Boston or should we be looking outside the box if we want to make sure we have the best St Paddy’s Day possible?
 Well, avoid having the worst one at least.

 WalletHub looked at 200 US cities that hold the largest Saint Patrick’s Day celebrations, taking in the wealth of history and traditions behind their parades, the cost of going to them, the safety and accessibility to celebrations and of course, the thing all Irish people will be wanting to talk about all day: the weather.